nicolasfauchereau/ICU_Water_Watch/notebooks/C3S/README.md

 - `GCM`: The name of the GCM (needs to be in ['ECMWF','UKMO','METEO_FRANCE','CMCC','DWD', 'NCEP', 'JMA', 'ECCC_CanCM4i', 'ECCC_GEM_NEMO'])
 - `period`: The accumulation period ('seasonal or 'monthly')
 - `lag`: The lag (in months) with respect to the current month (again, so that one can calculates the retrospective climatologies)
-- 'gcm_path`: The path to the hindcast datasets, default is '/media/nicolasf/END19101/ICU/data/CDS/operational/hindcasts'
+- `gcm_path`: The path to the hindcast datasets, default is `/media/nicolasf/END19101/ICU/data/CDS/operational/hindcasts`

 so typically, in an operational setting, this notebook is run like so: